gizur/php_applications/applications/cikab/tests/README.md

 ```

 Usages
+### Things to do before running test script

+* Set expected results in each test case otherwise it may fail.
+* Check local FTP folder location which is being used for
+  SET files in config.js.

 ### To set the environment (It will copy all the config files)
 >>>node make.js gc1-ireland / gc2-ireland / gc3-ireland